SleekPanther/load-balancing-problem-approximation-algorithm/README.md

 ## Usage
 **Machine ID's are meaningless since machines are identical, they're created for readability.
 But the algorithm still creates the job assignments on the machines according to the greedy strategy**
-- `int machineCount` parameter for `balanceMachines()` is how many machines exist in the problem
+- `int machineCount` parameter is how many machines there are
 - `int[][] jobs` is a 2D array containing the jobs
   - `jobs[i]` is an array represents a job
   - `jobs[i][0]` is the **Job Id or name**
   - `jobs[i][1]` is the **Processing time**

 ## Code Details
-- Unlike the pseudocode, this version keeps the jobs assigned to a machine inside the `Machine` object in the Priority Queue
+- Unlike the pseudocode, the jobs assigned to a machine are inside the `Machine` object in the Priority Queue
 - 1st Creates `M` machines with unique Id's
-- Then loop over the jobs and assign the job with the longest processing time to the smallest load machine
+- Then loop over the jobs and assigns the job with the longest processing time to the machine with the smallest current load
   - Java's Priority Queue doesn't really have an `IncreaseKey()` method so the same effect is achieved by removing the machine from the Queue, updating the Machine's `currentLoad` and then adding the Machine back to the Queue
 - `Machine` class represents a machine
   - **Some Important Parts of a Machine**
-  - `id` is the **id or name of the machine**
+  - `id` is the **ID or name of the machine**
   - `currentLoad` is the sum of the processing times of the jobs currently assigned to the machine
   - `jobs` is a 2D ArrayList containing the jobs currently assigned to the machine
   - `Machine` class **overrides** `compareTo()` from the `Comparable` interface so that the `PriotityQueue is always has the smallest load machine at the top